 Somatic Symptom and Related Disorders

-A person with one of these disorders may have distressing and incapacitating physical symptoms with no clear medical cause. (“Somatic” means “of the body.”)
+A person with one of these disorders may have distressing and incapacitating physical symptoms with no apparent medical cause. (“Somatic” means “of the body.”)
 Examples include illness anxiety disorder, somatic symptom disorder (previously known as hypochondriasis), and factitious disorder.

 Trauma- and Stressor-Related Disorders

 These psychiatric disorders develop during or after stressful or traumatic life events.
-Examples include posttraumatic stress disorder (PTSD) and acute stress disorder.
+Examples include post-traumatic stress disorder (PTSD) and acute stress disorder.

-Find Recovery & Balance Here
+Find Balance Here

 Signs That You Need to Seek Help